supercomputra/ExifSyncManager/README.md

 # ExifSyncManager

 Script for syncing image's metadata files using exiftool.
+This script will embed any information on your image's metadata file to the original image's file.
+The creation date and modification date of the file will be set as same as the image taken date based on the information specified in the metadata.

 ## Prerequisite